I hear pretty regularly that restaurant operators want to launch their very own restaurant mobile application.

 In the end, it's all about the food.

 Apps are useful – don't get me wrong.
-That's why every restaurant giant has their own app – it's an amazing tool for building and maintaining restaurant loyalty.
+That's why every restaurant giant has its own app – it's an amazing tool for building and maintaining restaurant loyalty.

 That said, a restaurant mobile application may not be the top priority for all establishments.